Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: THEORETICAL FORMULATION

-Controllable population transfer at the excited state is the essence behind super-resolution imaging.
-A variety of methods, such as stimulated Raman adiabatic passage (STIRAP), super-adiabatic STIRAP (saSTIRAP), and rapid adiabatic passage (RAP), have been used to transfer the population to the desired state.
+Controllable population transfer at the excited state is the essence behind super-resolution imaging \cite{new3}.
+A variety of methods, such as stimulated Raman adiabatic passage (STIRAP) \cite{new4}, super-adiabatic STIRAP (saSTIRAP) \cite{new5}, and rapid adiabatic passage (RAP) \cite{intro12}, have been used to transfer the population to the desired state.
 The population inversion is beyond reach for a two-level system due to the thermodynamic limit.
-RAP can overcome this limitation.
+RAP can overcome this limitation \cite{new6}.
 The two-level system can achieve an efficient and robust time-dependent population inversion under the RAP.
-Based on RAP, super-resolution imaging is demonstrated by Kaldewey {\it et al.} in an ensemble of QD \cite{intro11}.
-This intriguing technique can resolve each QD with a spot size of 30 nm ($\lambda$/31).
-Inspired and motivated by this experiment, we provide a detailed theoretical explanation for forming super-resolution imaging beyond the diffraction limit based on a full-density matrix and polaron-transformed master equations.
+We study a detailed theoretical explanation for forming super-resolution imaging beyond the diffraction limit based on variational ME.
 The charge confinement of electron-hole pairs leads to semiconductor QD manifests an atom-like discrete energy level structure.
 A left-handed circularly polarized light that drives the excited (exciton) state $|1\rangle$ and ground state $|2\rangle$ with energy separation $\hbar\omega_{QD}$ produces a two-level configuration as shown in Fig. \ref{fig:1}.
 The incident light consists of two spatiotemporal beams of opposite chirping interacting with the two-level quantum dot by the induced dipole moment.We have adopted a semi-classical treatment of light-matter interaction where the field is classical, and the energy levels of QD are discrete.
 The excitation and de-excitation of two beams which couple the states $| 1 \rangle$ and $| 2 \rangle$ are respectively given as

 where $\hat{\sigma}_-$ is the left circular polarization unit vector, $\tau$ is chirped pulse width, $\omega_{G}$ and $\omega_{D}$ are the corresponding carrier frequencies, $\alpha_{G}$ and $\alpha_{D}$ are the linear temporal chirp of the first and second pulse respectively.
 Specifically, the linear temporal chirp denotes the sweep rate of the laser from a negative detuning to a positive detuning or vice-versa.
 The spatial profiles of the two beams $E_G(r)$ and $E_D(r)$ are taken to be a SG and LG$_0^{1}$, respectively, expressed as